edgedb/edgedb/docs/stdlib/json.rst

     :index: array unpack

-    Return elements of JSON array as a set of :eql:type:`json`.
+    Returns the elements of a JSON array as a set of :eql:type:`json`.

-    Calling this function on anything other than a JSON array will cause a runtime error.
+    Calling this function on anything other than an array of :eql:type:`json` will result in a runtime error:

-    This function should be used if the ordering of elements is not important or when set ordering is preserved (such as an immediate input to an aggregate function).

     .. code-block:: edgeql-repl

         db> select json_array_unpack(to_json('[1, "a"]'));
         {'1', '"a"'}

+    This function should be only used if the ordering of elements are not deemed important, or when the ordering of the set is preserved (such as an immediate input to an aggregate function)

 ----------